5 Marketing strategies you can learn from these SaaS companies

 Whoever said viral marketing is not for SaaS companies must take a look at MailChimp’s viral ideas.
 From building curiosity with a widely popular campaign that mispronounced the name of their brand to running affiliate programs by adding a hyperlinked logo of the company at the footer of every email the free users send; MailChimp has successfully managed to grab eyeballs with its unique campaigns all the time.

-Major takeaway: The best way to grab the attention of a user is to develop eye-catching content - be it through pictures, videos, or attractive piece of content.
-Do not restrict your creativity and imagination to a certain type of campaigns.
+Major takeaway: The best way to grab the attention of a user is to develop eye-catching content - be it through pictures, videos, or attractive pieces of content.
+Do not restrict your creativity and imagination to a certain type of campaign.
 Brainstorm with your team and come up with unique content that can resonate well with your organization.

 So, here we go, you have five brands to inspire you to formulate your own marketing strategy.
 Remember, SaaS marketing need not be boring.
 Find innovative ways to grab the attention of your users and always experiment and test new strategies to win the SaaS marketing game.